Leisure & Recreation

 Kerr Lake Recreation Area is a 230-acre peninsula bordering Kerr Lake, one of North Carolina’s most popular locations for water sports, camping and outdoor relaxation.
 Operated by the UNC Kerr Lake Recreation Association and the University’s department of exercise and sport science, the recreation area is accessible to those carrying a daily or annual use permit from the department.
 For more information, call (919) 962-1153.

 As the nation’s first public university, the University of North Carolina at Chapel Hill is a richly historic gem, having been charted in 1789 and opened to students in 1795.
 Carolina was the only public university to award degrees to students in the 18th century.
 Since those early years, this special place of learning has blended its own traditions with those of the state.
 One of the newest landmarks celebrates and honors one of the oldest relationships forged on the campus – the one between students and the black workers and slaves who helped build this great university.
-The Unsung Heroes monument is a popular site for reflecting and gathering near the center of McCorkle Place, the campus’ front yard.
+The Unsung Founders Memorial is a popular site for reflecting and gathering near the center of McCorkle Place, the campus’ front yard.

 Science is an adventure and an amazing opportunity to explore the world around us.
 Children naturally love to explore our world and Summer Science Camps at Morehead are the perfect way to encourage your child’s curiosity and intellectual growth in fun, nurturing environments.

 Receive $10 off each month when signing up for the month-to-month plan and pay no registration fee to get started.
 UNC employees can also enjoy one FREE WEEK TRIAL with a valid UNC ID.